CompileNix/docker-nginx/Readme.md

 ```

 ### Nginx config test
-This can be acomplished by creating and starting a new container with the same parameters, enviroment variables and mapped volumes as the currently running container and by overriding the start command.
+This can be accomplished by creating and starting a new container with the same parameters, environment variables and mapped volumes as the currently running container and by overriding the start command.

 Example using `docker run`:
 ```sh